-TRANSFIGURATION REFUGEE WELCOMING WEEKEND
+TRANSFIGURATION REFUGEE WELCOMING WEEKEND MARCH 16 and 17

 Help us support the current efforts of Catholic Charities of Atlanta!

 The Holy Family was once a refugee family that resettled in a new country due to persecution in their original birthplace.
 Today, we as Catholics have an opportunity to practice our Faith, “Welcome the Stranger”, and assist other families with similar needs who are fleeing their homeland due to war, religious or political persecution and coming to the Atlanta Area.

 This year Catholic Charities Atlanta (CCA) has expanded its needs not only to include family bedding, bathroom, and kitchen household items; but also materials associated with children daycare and afterschool care activities.
 Children materials would include pens, pencils, erasers, backpacks, glue sticks, sharpeners, kids’ socks and diapers and more.
 Specific items and sizes can be found by clicking on the needs button below.

 To those of you who have contributed in past years, many thanks are offered and a heart filled request to participate once again in this year’s Refugee Welcoming Weekend.
 To those of you who have not yet become involved in this outreach; we ask you to prayerfully consider 2019 as your year to become involved.
 This outreach fits nicely into the Christian Lenten Season.
 If you have questions about refugees vetting process or other similar issues; please click on the buttons of interest to you found below.

 These offerings will be collected at Transfiguration before each Mass on March 16 & 17, transported to CCA, and given to the refugees who are being resettled in Georgia.
 Make this Refugee Welcoming Weekend one of your Lenten commitments.

 ABOUT THE WEEKEND AND REFUGEES